experimental-informatics/_ell_-Worl_-/README.md

 ```
 > This is a code cell.

-> Any Python code you type in this cell will be run when you press the 'Run' button,or when you press Ctrl-Enter.
+> Any Python code you type in this cell will be run when you press the 'Run' button,
+> or when you press Ctrl-Enter.

-> If the code evaluates to something, or if it produces output, that output will be shown beneath the cell after you run it.
+> If the code evaluates to something, or if it produces output, that output will be
+> shown beneath the cell after you run it.

+#### Keyboard shortcuts

+As mentioned above, `Ctrl-Enter` runs the current cell; `Alt-Enter` runs the current cell and then creates a new cell. `Enter` will start editing whichever cell is currently selected.
+To quit editing a cell, hit `Esc`.
+If the cursor isn't currently active in any cell (i.e., after you've hit `Esc`), a number of other keyboard shortcuts are available to you:

+* `m` converts the selected cell to a Markdown cell
+* `b` inserts a new cell below the selected one
+* `x` "cuts" the selected cell; `c` "copies" the selected cell; `v` pastes a previously cut cell below the selected cell
+* `h` brings up a help screen with many more shortcuts.

+#### Saving your expanded version

+Please note that none of the changes you make in Binder will be saved.
+If you do make changes or notes, you will need to download the notebook to your own computer by clicking `File > Download as` > `Notebook.ipynb`.

+If you run *Jupyter Notebook* locally, then just hit `Cmd-S` at any time to save your notebook.
+Jupyter Notebook also automatically saves occasionally.
+Make sure to give your notebook a descriptive title by clicking on “Untitled0” at the top of the page and replacing the text accordingly.
+Notebooks you save will be available on your server whenever you log in again, from wherever you log into the server.